Data integration guidance for Dynamics 365 Talent

-Dynamics 365 for Talent manages business data that is useful in a variety of business processes.
-This topic provides guidance on various options for integrating with data managed by Dynamics 365 for Talent, describing the characteristics of different integration technologies so that integrators can make informed decisions regarding which technologies best fit their needs.
+Dynamics 365 Talent manages business data that is useful in a variety of business processes.
+This topic provides guidance on various options for integrating with data managed by Talent, describing the characteristics of different integration technologies so that integrators can make informed decisions regarding which technologies best fit their needs.

 Data integration vision

-The following sections describe the different data integration technologies available for use with Dynamics 365 for Talent (Core HR).
+The following sections describe the different data integration technologies available for use with Talent: Core HR.

 Common Data Service entities

-Common Data Service is the preferred public data interface for Dynamics 365 for Talent.
+Common Data Service is the preferred public data interface for Talent.
 Common Data Service is built on a mature platform, having grown out of the Dynamics 365 “XRM” platform, upon which the Dynamics 365 Customer Engagement solutions are built.